kiranojhanp/pgbuddy/docs/chainable-api.md

 ## Migration from Legacy API

 The legacy `PgBuddy` class is still available but marked as deprecated.
-For new code, use the `PgClient` class which provides the chainable interface.
+For new code, use the `PgBuddyClient` class which provides the chainable interface.

 Legacy: